Battle of the Downs: Background

-Since 1621, the Spanish had avoided major conflict with the Dutch fleet in favour of raids conducted by the Dunkirk-based Armada de Flandre and privateers on their commercial shipping.
+Since 1621, the Spanish had avoided major conflict with the Dutch fleet in favour of raids conducted by the Dunkirk-based Armada de Flandes and local privateers on their commercial shipping, their efforts peaking under admiral Francisco de Ribera.
 In October 1637, Lope de Hoces, commander of the Armada de Coruña, transported 5,000 men from A Coruña to Dunkirk, then captured over 20 Dutch merchant ships on his return voyage.
 Now confident enough to seek a full-scale battle, Olivares offered him command of the expedition, but de Hoces was sceptical of his own ability to defeat the Dutch, especially given that the galleys which formed a significant part of his force were far less effective in the Channel.
 He refused the position, which passed instead to Antonio de Oquendo, admiral in the Mediterranean.
 Olivares expected the Dutch would try to prevent delivery of the reinforcements, giving Oquendo the opportunity to bring them to battle.

 Advised of these movements, the States General began preparing the main Dutch fleet for action.
 While this was being done, a squadron led by Maarten Tromp was ordered to sea to monitor and harass the Spanish if needed, although he was forbidden from engaging them in battle until joined by the rest of the fleet, some fifty vessels under Johan Evertsen.
 Tromp divided his force into three; 12 ships under Joost Banckert were positioned north of the Downs, in the unlikely event the Spanish took the long route around the British Isles.
 Five ships under Witte de With patrolled the English side of the Channel, while the remaining 12 under Tromp monitored the French coast.